How did a virus begin in a small village somewhere in China? Was the sauce the source?

 “I won’t tell anyone the master himself blew this.”
 Wang promised.

-Li nodded, handing over the green glass.
+Li nodded, handing over the blue glass.

 Wang wrapped the item in her scarf and took it home to show her husband.
 They were very poor and had never possessed a thing of such beauty.
 She filled the jug with her husband’s fish sauce.
 At the rear of their house stood dozens of wooden casks of the fermenting sauce ready to sell at the markets.
 When Wang returned to work the following day to clean the factory, she heard the news Li Jih had been taken very ill.
 His wife had even called the doctor from the village to attend to him.